lp-wan/archi/revised-schc-architecture.md

   Endpoint.
 Each Instance is pre-configured with a static Context.

-  The Discriminator is a field value within the LPWAN link layer, e.g. LoRAWAN frame port (fPort), SigFox device ID (devID) and the Dispatcher is hardcoded in the network stack: all traffic with pre-defined fPort or device ID are dispatched to the SCHC Instance.
+  The Discriminator is a field value within the LPWAN link layer, e.g. LoRAWAN frame port (fPort) and the Dispatcher is hardcoded in the network stack: all traffic with pre-defined fPort or device ID are dispatched to the SCHC Instance.